-It’s that time of year when we try to cram in as much as possible before the holiday season.
-Gatherings with friends and families, whether near or far, in-person or online, are upon us.
-If you’re trying to scramble and finish up those goals for the year, slow down and take one step at a time.
+The biggest lesson learned for me over the past year is to not try to cram in as much as possible, but instead, pace myself, organize and prioritize.
+If you’re trying to scramble and finish up those goals you set for yourself for the last year, slow down and take one step at a time.
 At least that is what I keep telling myself!
-If I learned anything this year, it’s that putting your eggs in different baskets is perfectly fine – as long as there are only a few baskets.
-In my case, I have way too many, my goal is to organize and prioritize.
+Putting your eggs in different baskets is perfectly fine – as long as there are only a few baskets.
 A wise person recently told me not to try to do (or be) all things for all people.
 So true.

 Warren Buffet said you shouldn’t work on more than 5 things at once.
 It’s part of the 5/25 Rule.
 It goes like this: